liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-25h1-release.md

 To further enhance the flexibility and effectiveness of the OCV feature, SharePoint Server now introduces the new Dynamic Survey functionality.
 This feature allows us to configure and display surveys dynamically to gather administrator feedback based on current needs.
 It offers the flexibility to configure the survey type, rating questions, survey rating scale and options, comment question, and whether to collect user emails.
 Additionally, the frequency of survey prompts can be configured at both the user and survey levels.

-Note : This feature overwrites the OCV feature released in 24H1, Thereby, the popup rule from the first iteration of this feature will no longer be triggered.
+Note: This feature overwrites the OCV feature released in 24H1, Thereby, the popup rule from the first iteration of this feature will no longer be triggered.

-For more information, see .
+For more information, see.

 ### Create new Office files in client apps

-This feature enhances the user experience by allowing the creation of new Office documents in an SPSE farm, even when Office Online Server (OOS), also known as Web Access Components (WAC) or Office Web Apps, is not configured or unavailable.
+This feature enhances the user experience by allowing the creation of new Office documents in an SPSE farm, even when Office Online Server (OOS), also known as Web Access Components (WAC) or Office Web Apps, isn't configured or unavailable.

-Previously, if OOS was not available, new Office documents could not be created from the document library in the browser.
+Previously, if OOS wasn't available, new Office documents couldn't be created from the document library in the browser.
 Now, new Office document creation can be initiated in the browser and completed in the client-side application.
 The "New" button launches the new document within the client-side office application.
 For example, selecting "Word document" under the "New" menu creates a new docx file in the library and opens it in the Word client application.

-Previously, without OOS, users could not create new Office documents from the document library in the browser.
-Now, users can initiate the new Office document creation in the browser by clicking the "New" button, which will then open in the client-side application.
-For instance, selecting "Word document" under the "New" menu creates a new docx file in the library and then opens it in the Word client application.

-For more information, see
+For more information, see.

 ### Support for request body scan in AMSI

 The Antimalware Scanning Interface (AMSI) feature now has the ability to scan the body of web requests.
-The AMSI Body Scan feature is an expansion of the existing antimalware scan capabilities in SharePoint Server Subscription Edition (SPSE), extending its reach to include the bodies of HTTP requests.
+The AMSI Body Scan feature is an expansion of the existing anti-malware scan capabilities in SharePoint Server Subscription Edition (SPSE), extending its reach to include the bodies of HTTP requests.

 The new AMSI Body Scan feature enhances the existing AMSI functionality in SPSE by scanning the bodies of HTTP requests.
-This is particularly useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.
+This is useful for detecting and mitigating threats that may be embedded in request payloads, providing a more comprehensive security solution.
 Users can also choose from the available modes such as Balanced and Full mode for scanning request body.

-For more information, see
+For more information, see.

 ### Cloud Hybrid Search upgrade

 Search Content Service (SCS), an internal component of Cloud Hybrid Search in SharePoint in Microsoft 365 will be retired starting June 30, 2025.
-To continue using Cloud Hybrid Search, it is necessary to upgrade your SharePoint Server farm to SharePoint Server Subscription Edition (SPSE) Version 25H1 for improved security.
+To continue using Cloud Hybrid Search, it's necessary to upgrade your SharePoint Server farm to SharePoint Server Subscription Edition (SPSE) Version 25H1 for improved security.
 Without this upgrade, previous versions of SharePoint Server can only search on-premises and Microsoft 365 content separately using Hybrid Federated Search.

-This update will require patching for SharePoint Server and re-onboarding the Hybrid Search Service Application (Cloud SSA) in the on-premises farm using a PowerShell script.
+This update requires patching for SharePoint Server and reonboarding the Hybrid Search Service Application (Cloud SSA) in the on-premises farm using a PowerShell script.

-For more information on upgrading an existing Cloud SSA, see
+For more information on upgrading an existing Cloud SSA, see.

 ### New database connectivity layer with TLS 1.3 and TDS 8.0 support

-Starting with SPSE Version 25H1 build, SharePoint Server Subscription Edition will use [Microsoft.Data.SqlClient version 5.1.4](https://github.com/dotnet/SqlClient/tree/main/release-notes/5.1) for its database connectivity layer.
-This change enables advanced security capabilities such as TLS 1.3 that couldn’t be supported in our previous database connectivity layer, while positioning SharePoint Server to leverage other new SQL capabilities.
-This update addresses the limitation of previous library, i.e., System.Data.SqlClient library by supporting all new SQL Server and Azure SQL features.
+Starting with SPSE Version 25H1 build, SharePoint Server Subscription Edition uses [Microsoft.Data.SqlClient version 5.1.4](https://github.com/dotnet/SqlClient/tree/main/release-notes/5.1) for its database connectivity layer.
+This change enables advanced security capabilities such as TLS 1.3 that couldn’t be supported in our previous database connectivity layer, while positioning SharePoint Server to take advantage of other new SQL capabilities.
+This update addresses the limitation of previous library, that is, System.Data.SqlClient library by supporting all new SQL Server and Azure SQL features.

 The following functionalities can be enabled by switching from the System.Data.SqlClient library to the Microsoft.Data.SqlClient library: